Verifying single-mode nonclassicality beyond negativity in phase space: Nonclassicality distance

-It is also a topic of great interest to quantify the degree of nonclassicality for a given state.
-Among different approaches, one possible method is to measure the distance between a given state and its closest classical state, which is generally hard even if the state is completely known.
-We here show that our formalism can provide a lower bound for nonclassical distance \cite{Hillery1987, Nair2017} enabling us to estimate the degree of nonclassicality experimentally.
+It is also a topic of great interest to quantify the degree of nonclassicality for a given state $\rho$.
+A typical approach is to measure a distance between $\rho$ and its closest classical state $\rho_c$ as ${\mathcal N}_d(\rho)\equiv\frac{1}{2} \min_{\rho_c \in \mathcal{C}} || \rho - \rho_c ||_{1}$, with $||\cdot||_{1}$ the trace norm and $\mathcal{C}$ the set of classical states.
+This is, however, very hard to obtain even if the state is completely known.
+Our formalism provides a lower bound for this nonclassical distance \cite{Hillery1987, Nair2017} enabling its practical estimation.
+With details in Sec.
+S4 of SM \cite{Supple}, we obtain